david618/dcosadmin/installation/onpremise/README.md

 # On Premise Install

-These notes describe the Advanced install of Mesospohere DC/OS on premise.
-The computers have access to Internet.
+These notes describe the Advanced install of Mesospohere DC/OS Comminity Edition on premise.

+The on-premise computers must have access to Internet.

 ## Network
 - Computers should be on same physical network.